WGLab/PennCNV/docs/user-guide/input.md

 CN20000     0.141706        0.348727        0.299755        0.321022
 CN30000      1.172695        1.382350        1.348478        1.388686

-If the marker name ends with “-A” and “-B”, it will be treated as a SNP, so two lines will be required to describe its signal intensity values.
+If the marker name ends with -A and -B, it will be treated as a SNP, so two lines will be required to describe its signal intensity values.
 Otherwise, the marker will be treated as a non-polymorphic marker (CN marker), and only one line is required to describe its signal intensity values.
 For example, the rs11127467, SNP45265 and marker4438516 above are all SNP markers, while the CN10000 is a CN marker.

 Genotype call file

 This file is required even if using an oligonucleotide array.
 It is also a tab-delimited text file, with one marker per line.
 The first line gives the sample identifiers, while following lines give the genotype calls.
-The first field again must be “probeset_id”.
+The first field again must be probeset_id.
 The order of the samples in this file should match that in the signal file, even if the actual sample name differ.

 probeset_id     sample1      sample2      sample3      sample4
 rs11127467      0       0       0       1